Social Studies Teacher (7–12), B.A.

 This program reflects changes in teacher certification requirements recently implemented by the New York State Education Department.
 Degree programs in adolescence education and include a major in an appropriate department of the college and in the case of social studies may also include an approved selection of interdepartmental courses.

-Completion of an adolescence education program as part of a major in English, one of the appropriate social sciences, mathematics, or one of the sciences qualifies students for New York State initial certification in adolescence education for grades 7 through 12.
+Completion of an adolescence education program as part of a major in English, one of the appropriate social sciences, a modern language, mathematics, or one of the sciences qualifies students for New York State initial certification in adolescence education for grades 7 through 12.

 Admission Requirements and Academic Standing